Excerpted from Frida Kahlo: Portraits of an Icon

 Text Copyright © 2002, Margaret Hooks

 Even as a child, clothes were a kind of personal language for Frida and essential to the construction of her many personas.
-Throughout her life she used an extraordinary variety of outfits as if going through a never-ending trunk of a portrait photographer’s props and costumes, starting with the denim overalls she wore as a child (then almost unheard of attire for a middle-class little girl), as well as boots, floppy ties and caps, men’s suits, period dresses in velvets and silks, blue jeans and regional costumes from every area of Mexico.
+Throughout her life she used an extraordinary variety of outfits as if going through a never-ending trunk of a portrait photographer’s props and costumes, starting with the denim overalls she wore as a child (attire then almost unheard of for a middle-class girl), as well as boots, floppy ties and caps, men’s suits, period dresses in velvets and silks, blue jeans and regional costumes from every area of Mexico.

 Her first persona seems to have been created at the age of fourteen when she enrolled in the “prepa”, the National Preparatory School, where she was one of only thirty-five girls among two thousand students.
 Frida soon became a member of a group of brilliant but irreverent students known as the Cachuchas after the large, peaked caps they all wore.
 They were a youthful band of merry pranksters who enjoyed being outrageous, and prided themselves in their punning and caustic witticisms, a sense of humour that Frida shared and employed from then on in her correspondence and conversation.